-Each edition of CABLE features commentary and analysis from talented individuals working across the fields of academia, journalism, policymaking and the arts.
-See below for a list of our contributors.
+Each edition of CABLE features commentary and analysis from talented individuals working across the fields of academia, journalism, policymaking, and the arts.
+See below for a list of those who write for us.

 Liam Beattie previously worked in the European Parliament.
 He now works for a third sector organisation in Edinburgh.
 He is a regular commentator for the BBC on equality issues.
 Liam is on Twitter at: @Liam_Beattie Email him at: Ljbeattie1@gmail.com

 Wendy Betts is the Director of eyeWitness, a project of the International Bar Association focused on the collection of verifiable video of human rights violations for use in investigations and trials.
 She previously served as a Senior Program Manager in the International Programs Division of the National Center for State Courts and as the Director of the American Bar Association War Crimes Documentation Project.
 Ms. Betts has a M.A. in International Relations/International Economics from Johns Hopkins School of Advanced International Studies and a J.D. from the University of San Francisco School of Law.

 Charlie Bird is a former diplomat with the Foreign Office whose “career anchors” were conflict, terrorism and counter-terrorism.
 He has worked closely with the UK military and was seconded back to the army in 2003 for the invasion of Iraq and the immediate aftermath (having also been involved in the first Gulf War, the war in Yugoslavia and in the Kosovo crisis).
 During the NATO bombing of the Serbs, he rode his motorbike from London to Greece via Serbia and Macedonia to take up a posting at the Embassy in Athens.
 He speaks Arabic, French and Greek and now works at the Handa Centre for the Study of Terrorism and Political Violence at the University of St Andrews.
 All views expressed here are his own.
 Contact him at: email@example.com